preciofishbone/OmniaDocsG2/blocks/page-likes-and-comments/index.rst

 .. image:: comments-and-likes-settings.png

-The Layout tab contains general block settings, see: :doc:`General block settings </blocks/general-block-settings/index>`
+The tabs Layout and Advanced contain general settings, see: :doc:`General Block Settings </blocks/general-block-settings/index>`

 More on Likes and Comments
 ***************************